heytamanna/heytamanna/README.md

 # Hi there, I'm Tamanna 👋

 ## 🚀 About Me
-AI Intern at BeatRoute.io, working on real-world NLP and machine learning projects using Python.
+AI Developer at Kaizen Lessons, building AI-driven automation and machine learning solutions using Python.
-Previously completed a 6-month Python Developer internship at Raidlayer, focused on Django and REST APIs.
+Previously worked as an AI Intern at BeatRoute.io, and completed a 6-month Python Developer internship at Raidlayer focused on Django and REST APIs.
 B.Tech graduate in Computer Science with certifications in Full Stack Development and Machine Learning.
-Passionate about building intelligent, scalable solutions to solve real-world problems.
+Passionate about creating intelligent, scalable solutions that solve real-world problems.

 ## 🛠️ Skills